albar965/littlenavmap-manual/en/SEARCH.md

 ![Navaid Search Result Table](../images/navaidsearchtable.jpg "Navaid Search Result Table")

-_**Picture above:** Navaid search limited to ICAO region *`LI`* \(Italy\) and VOR, VORTAC and TACAN stations that have a range of more than 100 nautical miles._
+_**Picture above:** Navaid search limited to ICAO region _`LI`_ \(Italy\) and VOR, VORTAC and TACAN stations that have a range of more than 100 nautical miles._

 #### Mouse Clicks {#mouse-clicks-0}

-A double click on an entry in the table view shows either an airport diagram or zooms to the navaid.
+A double click on an entry in the table view shows either an airport diagram or zooms to the navaid or other feature.
 Additionally, details are shown in the `Information` dock window.
 Single click selects an object and highlights it on the map using a black/yellow circle.

 ### Top Buttons {#top-buttons}

+Available buttons and menu items depend on search tab.

 #### ![Reset Search](../images/icons/clear.png "Reset Search") Reset Search {#reset-search}